 Interns participate in and are trained in a wide array of skills including pruning, planting, weeding, mulching, mowing, watering, IPM, propagation, greenhouse and nursery management, safe use and handling of small landscape equipment, plant identification and basic arboricultural techniques.
 Interns also staff the visitor center one day each week and lead occassional tours.
 Please contact Tom Clark (see contact information below) with questions or for further details.

-The collections management intern participates in all aspects of collections management and is an ideal opportunity for an individual seeking to advance their career in public horticulture.
+The curatorial intern participates in all aspects of collections management and is an ideal opportunity for an individual seeking to advance their career in public horticulture.
 This internship allows the intern to gain a more in-depth understanding of and experience in managing and curating a diverse living collection through involvement in documentation of the living collection using BG-Base plant records software, plant labeling and mapping, hands-on maintenance of the living collection, plant propagation, greenhouse and nursery management, and interacting with the public and volunteers.

 The ideal candidate for this position will be a graduate of a four-year college horticulture program.
 Priority will be given to applicants with a strong interest in public horticulture and in curation and living collections management.